 At the end of the course, each youth crafts a statement of personal belief and action called a Credo.
 The class plans and presents a worship service in late spring and presents their Credos to the congregation.
-The year culminates in a heritage trip to Boston in early summer to visit sites important to Unitarian Universalism including Walden Pond and Harvard University.
+The year culminates in a heritage trip to the Boston area in early summer to visit sites important to Unitarian Universalism including Walden Pond and Harvard University.
 They’ll have some fun, too, exploring Boston, riding the T (subway) and seeing a performance of the Blue Man Group.

 10:45-noon (Families begin together in the service)

 Late August - May in Room S7 (Khaki and pink classroom)

-Our high school class welcomes teens all year round.
+Our high school class welcomes teens throughout the school year.
 It emphasizes spiritual deepening, social action, worship, leadership and community building.
 Working alongside their youth advisors, teens play an integral part in planning their own programming.

 High School Youth Group